•

 General Submission Rules

+• Articles: An article is an original manuscript presenting the results of original research, offering a significant contribution to debates on the Anthropology of Lowland South America through new data, methodologies, or analyses.
 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
-Please note: "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to Tipití: Journal of the Society for the Anthropology of Lowland South America, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Tipití: Journal of the Society for the Anthropology of Lowland South America.
-If you have concerns about the submission terms for Tipití: Journal of the Society for the Anthropology of Lowland South America, please contact the editors.
+Please note: the appearance of a manuscript in a working-paper series does not constitute prior publication.
+Articles already made available in pre-print online platforms are also accepted for review, but authors are required to disclose to the Editor about this situation, informing the pre-print details in the Cover Letter.
+In addition, by submitting a manuscript to Tipití the author is stipulating that the material is not currently under review at another journal (electronic or print) and that they will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Tipití.
+If you have concerns about the submission terms, please contact the Editor-in-Chief.

 { top }